|

 really enjoyed one fight scene where Castle faces a seven-foot tall Russian (played by

-Wrestler Kevin Nash) and was reminded here of an equally inspired scenes where the
+wrestler Kevin Nash) and was reminded here of equally inspired

 smaller hero battles a giant opponent in the INDIANA JONES films.

-Hensleigh punctuates the violence with some quirky, tongue-in-cheek
+Hensleigh also punctuates the violence with some quirky, tongue-in-cheek

 polished, dark, and gritty look that is faithful to the equally dreary panels of